Report an Error

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the ATI Radeon X800 VE AGP draws power from 1x Molex power connectors, with power draw not exactly known.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 Radeon X800 VE AGP is connected to the rest of the system using an AGP 8x interface.

 ||Sep 1st, 2004